vml-kumar/job-board-platform/README.md

-# Freelancer Job Board Platform
+# 🚀 JobForge – Freelancer Job Board Platform

-A full-stack web application where recruiters can post jobs and freelancers can apply.
-Built using:
+**JobForge** is a full-stack web application that connects recruiters and freelancers through a modern job board experience.
+Recruiters can post job listings, and freelancers can apply seamlessly with cover letters and manage their applications.

+### 🛠 Built With:

 - **Frontend**: Next.js, React.js, TypeScript, TailwindCSS, Redux
 - **Backend**: Node.js, Express.js, MySQL, JWT Authentication

-## 🔍 Features
+## 🔍 Key Features

-### For Freelancers
+### 👨‍💻 For Freelancers
-- 📝 Register/Login
+- 📝 Register and login securely
-- 🔎 Browse and search jobs
+- 🔍 Browse and search job listings
-- 📤 Apply to jobs with cover letters
+- 📤 Apply to jobs with personalized cover letters
-- 📄 View status of applications (Pending / Approved / Rejected)
+- 📄 View and track the status of applications (Pending / Approved / Rejected)
+- 🧑‍💼 Build and manage your profile (bio, skills, experience, website, etc.)

-### For Recruiters
+### 🧑‍💼 For Recruiters
+- 📌 Post new job opportunities
-- 📌 Post, edit, delete jobs
+- ✏️ Edit and delete jobs
-- 📬 Manage job applications
+- 📬 View and manage applications from freelancers
-- ✅ Approve / ❌ Reject applications
+- ✅ Approve or ❌ Reject submitted applications

-### Admin Panel & Dashboard
+### 🔐 Authentication & Dashboard
-- 🔐 JWT-based authentication and protected routes
+- Token-based authentication using JWT
+- Protected routes for both recruiters and freelancers
-- 📊 Dashboard layout with sidebar navigation
+- User-specific dashboards with intuitive navigation
-- 🔄 Pagination, search/filter functionality
+- Search, filter, and pagination for job and application listings

 ## 🛠️ Tech Stack